Pennsylvania State Trailer Inspection Station

 Looking for a Trailer Inspection Near You?

 All Pro Trailer Superstore is based in Mechanicsburg and offers state trailer inspections for customers throughout Central PA.
 Whether you bought your trailer from us initially or not, we can take care of everything you need to stay on the road.
 We have the team, the tools and the parts necessary to ensure you never have to wait long to get your trailer inspected.
+If you’re looking for a PA trailer inspection sticker location, trust our expert trailer technicians to get the job done!

 We work with all types of trailers and know all major manufacturers’ products inside and out.
 Visit our Repair and Service page to learn more, or contact us directly to book an appointment.